ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/install.md

 `--snapshot`/`-S` options to download archives from the internal nexus server.
 The `--snapshot`/`-S` option implies `--nexus`/`-N`.
 You may need to supply different credentials for these downloads.

+Installations can be limited to a specific host with the global `--host`/`-H` option otherwise the installation is done to all configured hosts.